ChristopherJamesN/sports-news-feed/README.md

      --image gcr.io/news-feed-368501/rails-news-feed
 ```

+After deploying a new image, it can be useful to delete the old images from https://console.cloud.google.com/gcr/images/news-feed-368501/GLOBAL/rails-news-feed.
+This will reduce Google Cloud costs.

 ## Technical Details

 * The server side source code lives primarily in the `app` directory.
 The server side uses the Rails framework.